 - Raised by Wolves: The strip series Fiona of the Felines is about a girl raised by cats.

-- Wolverine Publicity: SpongeBob SquarePants became this in the 2000s.
-The series was featured throughout the magazine and on many covers as well.
-Isues with SpongeBob on the cover sold better than other issues.
+- Wolverine Publicity: SpongeBob SquarePants became this in the 2000s, being featured throughout the magazine and on many covers as well—in fact, issues with SpongeBob on the cover frequently sold better than others.